-- There are fantastic analytics reporting all kinds of data about your subscribers (email open rates, delivery rates, etc.);
+- There is fantastic analytics reporting all kinds of data about your subscribers (email open rates, delivery rates, etc.)

-- You don’t need to know coding at all – just copy and paste a snippet of code and plug it wherever you want it in your website;
+- You don’t need to know coding at all – just copy and paste a snippet of code and plug it wherever you want it on your website

-- The customer and technical support is fantastic (phone and e-mail support is available).
+- The customer and technical support are fantastic (phone and e-mail support are available).